BioDynaMo/biodynamo/doc/user_guide/event.md

   * It is possible to create a default constructor and event handler that is called for every event.
 This is useful for example if you extend a simulation object, but do not add additional data members.
-  * Events can create more than one simulation object. e.g. NeuriteBranchingEvent
+  * Events can create more than one agent. e.g. NeuriteBranchingEvent
-  * The type of the simulation object that triggers the event and newly created objects can be different. e.g. NewNeuriteExtensionEvent
+  * The type of the agent that triggers the event and newly created objects can be different. e.g. NewNeuriteExtensionEvent